mattiamtzlr/ratatoskr/README.md

 Additionally, we use [PlatformIO](https://platformio.org/) to compile the source code for the ESP32 and to handle all the libraries above.
 See [PIO Setup](#pio-setup) for more details.

-All sensors communicate with the ESP over the I<sup>2</sup>C protocol, where the same SDA and SCL pin can be used for all sensors, as the components are able to use different addresses.
-An exception to this are the ToF sensors which additionally require some XSHUT logic.
+All sensors communicate with the ESP over the I<sup>2</sup>C protocol because the components can be assigned to different addresses.
+As a result, we can use the same SDA and SCL pins for them.
+ToF sensors additionally require an extra pin for some XSHUT logic.
 The OLED is also controlled via I<sup>2</sup>C.
-There are C++ classes for most components which handle all their low-level usage and provide a nice high-level interface to interact with the components.
+There are C++ classes for most components that handle all their low-level functionality and provide a clean, high-level interface for interacting with them.

 #### Software and Logic